This course is open for applications

 Get help to find placements and support throughout from department staff and our award-winning careers service.

-Visit photographers' studios, agencies and picture libraries throughout the course.
+Where possible, you will visit photographers' studios, agencies and picture libraries, throughout the course.

-Photography is an international business and you'll have the opportunity to visit cities like New York, Paris, Marseilles, Barcelona and Vienna for photography festivals.
+Photography is an international business and where possible, you'll have the opportunity to visit cities like New York, Paris, Marseilles, Barcelona and Vienna for photography festivals.